 In 2010, we managed to raise £3,200 for The Children’s Heart Unit Fund (CHUF) at The Freeman Hospital in Newcastle.
 This money donated to the unit has been used to buy eight new home monitoring machines.
 This really makes a difference as home monitoring, rather than repeated hospital clinic visits, means less trauma for the child and more time to have as normal a childhood as possible by not missing school as much.

-Our involvement stretches further than corporate activities and many of the staff are personally involved in a wide range of charitable activities and are encouraged to do this as part of their personal commitment to helping others.
+Our Corporate Social Responsibility stretches further than corporate activities and many of the staff are personally involved in a wide range of charitable activities and are encouraged to do this as part of their personal commitment to helping others.

 In 2014 we became a delivery partner for the Building My Skills programme that provides a broad introduction to the world of work through high quality ‘non qualification’ activities, engaging with students from multiple study pathways, irrespective of their academic ability, interests or the job they wish to pursue.